 - St Paul's School and its rugby pitches is located within 50m of the proposed southern landing. - 3.2.6 Charing Cross Hospital is the nearest hospital to the Site, but its distance means it is unlikely to be negatively impacted upon by the proposed works.
-Since the closure of Hammersmith Bridge, the hospital has become much more difficult to access from the south of river to the detriment of both staff and patients.
+When the bridge is closed, the hospital is much more difficult to access from the south of river, to the detriment of both staff and patients.